redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 **Unified search**

-You can use RediSearch to search across several source systems, like file servers, content management systems (CMS), or customer relationship management (CRM) systems.
+You can use Search and Query to search across several source systems, like file servers, content management systems (CMS), or customer relationship management (CRM) systems.
 Process source data in batches (for example, using ETL tools) or as live streams (for example, using Kafka or Redis streams).

 **Analytics**

 Data often originates from several source systems.
-RediSearch can provide a materialized view of dimensions and facts.
+Search and Query can provide a materialized view of dimensions and facts.
 You can slice-and-dice data based on dimensions, group by dimension, and apply aggregations to facts.

-{{% alert title="RediSearch for faceted search" color="warning" %}}
+{{% alert title="Search and Query for faceted search" color="warning" %}}

-Facets are multiple explicit dimensions implemented as tags in RediSearch.
-You can slice-and-dice data based on facets, achievable via RediSearch aggregations (`COUNT`, `TOLIST`, `FIRST_VALUE`, `RANDOM_SAMPLE`).
+Facets are multiple explicit dimensions implemented as tags in Search and Query.
+You can slice-and-dice data based on facets, achievable via Search and Query aggregations (`COUNT`, `TOLIST`, `FIRST_VALUE`, `RANDOM_SAMPLE`).

 {{% /alert %}}

 **Ephemeral search (retail)**

-When the user logs on to the site, the purchase-search history is populated into a RediSearch index from another datastore.
+When the user logs on to the site, the purchase-search history is populated into a Search and Query index from another datastore.
 This requires lightweight index creation, index expiry, and quick document indexing.

-The application/service creates a temporary and user-specific full-text index in RediSearch when a user logs in.
+The application/service creates a temporary and user-specific full-text index in Search and Query when a user logs in.
 The application/service has direct access to the user-specific index and the primary datastore.
 When the user logs out of the service, the index is explicitly removed.
 Otherwise, the index expires after a while (for example, after the user's session expires).

-Using RediSearch for this type of application provides these benefits:
+Using Search and Query for this type of application provides these benefits:

 - Search index is only populated when needed.
 - Only a small portion (for example, 2%) of users are actually active.